 Your personal data is the information that can be used to identify you.
 This includes the obvious info, like your birthday or financial information, but we often forget everything that companies can collect.
 This includes your political and spiritual views, health data, sexual orientation, and biometric data for identification purposes.
 These categories are considered sensitive personal data.

 Have you ever wondered how companies handle this personally identifiable information (PII)?
-There are regulatory laws that companies must comply with, depending on the industry.
+Companies must comply with regulatory laws, depending on the industry.
 For example, there is a Fair Credit Reporting Act for sharing your financial data.
 Even so, that doesn’t mean businesses won’t find loopholes around these or that data breaches aren’t a risk.

 You may be so accustomed to browsing the internet that you don’t give a second thought to the data you enter.
 It may surprise you to know how much information you give to strangers, hoping that data won’t be misused.